BIH-DMBS/CLUES/docs/UserGuide.md

 **Neighbourhood-level processing**
-CLUES supports neighbourhood-level operations to enhance spatial analysis.
-These include filters such as mean, standard deviation, or terrain-based Zevenbergen-Thorne metrics, applied over circular areas with configurable radii.
-Smaller radii emphasize local variation, while larger ones capture broader spatial context.
+CLUES supports neighbourhood-based operations to enhance spatial analysis by incorporating local spatial context.
+These operations apply filters, such as mean, standard deviation, or terrain-based Zevenbergen–Thorne metrics, within neighbourhood zones, which are circular areas around each pixel defined by a specified radius.
+The Zevenbergen-Thorne algorithm is utilized on digital elevation models (DEMs) to derive topographic features such as slope (terrain steepness) and aspect (direction the slope faces).

+Neighbourhood zones represent the spatial extent used to calculate local statistics around a point.
+Smaller zones focus on immediate surroundings and fine-scale variation, while larger zones capture broader spatial trends and context.

-Source-specific configuration files determine whether such processing is applied to a given product, specify the filter type, and define the radii.
-Default configurations are provided but can be easily adapted to fit specific analytical needs.
+Whether and how this processing is applied is defined in the source-specific configuration files, which specify the filter type and the radius of the neighbourhood zone.
+Default configurations are provided, but users can easily adapt them to meet specific analytical needs.

 Example of the source-specific configuration file `copenicus_dem.json`
 <pre>